 She’s appeared in films with the likes of Humphrey Bogart, Ava Gardner and Audrey Hepburn, and starred in films by such masters as Michelangelo Antonioni, Federico Fellini, and François Truffaut.
-Now at the age of 95, an Italian filmmaker has made a documentary about her fascinating life both on and off the screen.

 Born in Milan on New Year’s Day in 1923, Valentina Cortese’s mother, an up and coming musician who had just earned her degree and did not want the birth revealed, placed her in the care of another family.
-Francesco Patierno’s documentary Diva!, which will make its North American premiere at Lincoln Center’s Open Roads: New Italian Cinema, explains Cortese’s childhood growing up among the “marvelous, strong people” of farming communities in the Lombardia region of northern Italy.
+Francesco Patierno’s documentary Diva!, which made its North American premiere at Lincoln Center’s Open Roads: New Italian Cinema, explains Cortese’s childhood growing up among the “marvelous, strong people” of farming communities in the Lombardia region of northern Italy.
 Those early years of her life shaped the independent, honest woman she became.
 Cortese describes her childhood as “poor but warm.”
 Although she seldomly saw her real mother, she says that she understands why she couldn’t raise her.

 Francesco Patierno’s documentary film is based on Cortese’s autobiographical book, Quanti Sono I Domani Passati (How Many Yesterdays Passed).
 The film is a marriage of the old and new with a treasure trove of oldfilm clips and archival footage while contemporary Italian actresses and one actor read excerpts from Cortese’s book.
 On choosing the actresses for the readings, Patierno told me, “I did not want the actresses to imitate Cortese, so I chose eight women especially based on their diversity, to make sure that diversity formed the complex portrait that this great actress deserved.”